matthewmorganstein/coxeter-group-analysis/README.md

 const std = Math.sqrt(normalizedValues.reduce((a, b) => a + (b - mean) ** 2, 0) / normalizedValues.length);
 ```

-This normalization ensures that patterns can be compared regardless of their absolute price levels.
+This normalization ensures that patterns can be compared regardless of their absolute indicator values.

 ### Pattern Detection
 The system uses sliding windows of various sizes to detect patterns: